aligurbuz/laravel-api/README.md

 ```
-For example, when you use the user :: class model, the column values of your table are checked and validations are performed according to this model.
+For example, when you use the user::class model, the column values of your table are checked and validations are performed according to this model.